 - Before frying or cooking parsnips first parboil the roots for 5 to 10 minutes and then refresh them in cold water for 10 minutes before cooking further.

-- Simmer parsnips in a covered container until tender; whole roots will cook in 15 to 30 minutes, pieces in 5 to 15 minutes depending on size.
+- Simmer parsnips in a covered container until tender; whole roots will cook in 15 to 30 minutes, and pieces in 5 to 15 minutes depending on size.

 - Sauté or stir-fry parsnips without coating or batter for 10 to 15 minutes or until tender.

-- Pan fry or deep fat fry parsnips in a wet batter until the crust is golden brown.
+- Pan-fry or deep-fat fry parsnips in a wet batter until the crust is golden brown.

 - Parsnips can be used in braises and casseroles; cook until they are tender, about 30 to 45 minutes.

 - Scrub each parsnip with a vegetable brush.
 Trim the ends.

 - Cut roots into 1-inch pieces.

 - Add 2 inches of water to a medium saucepan and bring to a boil.
 Add parsnips.

 - Cook parsnip pieces for 10 minutes, or until they are fork-tender.